Development of Grand Theft Auto V

 A team of approximately 1,000 people developed Grand Theft Auto V over several years.
-Rockstar Games released the action-adventure game in September 2013 for PlayStation 3 and Xbox 360, in November 2014 for PlayStation 4 and Xbox One, in April 2015 for Microsoft Windows, and in March 2022 for PlayStation 5 and Xbox Series X/S. The first main Grand Theft Auto series entry since Grand Theft Auto IV, its development was led by Rockstar North's core 360-person team, who collaborated with several other international Rockstar studios.
+Rockstar Games released the action-adventure game in September 2013 for PlayStation 3 and Xbox 360, in November 2014 for PlayStation 4 and Xbox One, in April 2015 for Windows, and in March 2022 for PlayStation 5 and Xbox Series X/S. The first main Grand Theft Auto series entry since Grand Theft Auto IV, its development was led by Rockstar North's core 360-person team, who collaborated with several other international Rockstar studios.
 The team considered the game a spiritual successor to many of their previous projects like Red Dead Redemption and Max Payne 3.
 After its unexpected announcement in 2011, the game was fervently promoted with press showings, cinematic trailers, viral marketing strategies and special editions.
 Its release date, though subject to several delays, was widely anticipated.

 The open world setting, modelled on Los Angeles and other areas of Southern California, constituted much of the development effort.
 Key team members conducted field trips around Southern California to gather research and footage, and Google Maps projections of Los Angeles were used to help design the city's road networks.
 The proprietary Rockstar Advanced Game Engine (RAGE) was overhauled to increase its draw distance rendering capabilities.
 For the first time in the series, players control three protagonists throughout the single-player mode.
-The team found the multiple protagonist design a fundamental change to the story and gameplay devices.
+The team found the multiple-protagonist design a fundamental change to the story and gameplay devices.
 They refined the shooting and driving mechanics and tightened the narrative's pacing and scope.

 The actors selected to portray the protagonists invested much time and research into character development.
 Motion capture was used to record the characters' facial and body movements.
 Like its predecessors, the game features an in-game radio that plays a selection of licensed music tracks.
 An original score was composed over several years by a team of five music producers.
 They worked in close collaboration, sampling and incorporating different influences into each other's ideas.
-The game's re-release added a first-person view option along with the traditional third-person view.
+The game's 2014 re-release added a first-person view option along with the traditional third-person view.
 To accommodate first-person, the game received a major visual and technical upgrade, as well as new gameplay features like a replay editor that lets players create gameplay videos.